CEO, Solid Ground

 CEO, Central Area Development Association (retired)

-Shalimar is a seventeen-year YMCA professional who started her career working in arts-based youth programs.
-Shalimar is the current District Executive overseeing YMCA operations in South King County, West Seattle, and Newcastle.
-She is engaged in national level change management, community development, diversity, inclusion, and equity work, and global capacity building.
+Shalimar is a nonprofit professional who started her career working in arts-based youth programs.
+Shalimar is the CEO of Solid Ground, building community to end poverty.
+She previously worked at YMCA of Greater Seattle in various roles for over 17 years.
+Shalimar is engaged in national level change management, community development, diversity, inclusion, and equity work, and global capacity building.
 Shalimar’s affiliations include the following organizations: White Center Community Development Association, Totem Star, and Community Roots Housing.

 Drew is an attorney with the Bill & Melinda Gates Foundation and works across program areas on issues relating to grant making, advocacy, governance, and compliance.
 Previously, he worked in private practice with nonprofit clients in philanthropy, including low-income housing.
 He also served as Tax Counsel to a senior member of the Ways & Means Committee of the US House of Representatives.
 Drew holds a law degree from Columbia University and a Masters of Law in Taxation from Georgetown University, and graduated from the University of Washington.
 He lives with his family in the Leschi neighborhood of Seattle.